 The Social Infrastructure & Impact Focus Area Team will focus on the challenges and opportunities in our philanthropic and nonprofit sector.
 The nonprofit sector is critical now more than ever, as public and private sectors face shortfalls in income that reduce already limited community resources.
 As nonprofits are seeing dramatic shifts in revenue and ability to serve individuals, philanthropy is experiencing increasing demand for support across the community.
 The city looks forward to partnering with the Center for Nonprofit Excellence and community partners like Metro United Way and the Council of Agency Executives to explore new ways to work collaboratively on the reimagine and rebound recovery effort for nonprofits.
-This effort will work to address the following:

 The work will be built on the foundation already established in existing plans, including Vision Louisville, Plan 2040, Resilient Louisville, Prepare Louisville, Sustain Louisville, Healthy Louisville 2025, and the Health Equity Report.
 Metrics may include data around wealth, education, life expectancy and generosity gaps.